A high windage boat, trying to come alongside in a 25 knot headwind, has a problem — call it a challenge, if you’re more positively minded.

 What’s the solution?
 Not to despair: it gets easier after the first few (thousand) times.
 Once you realize what’s actually going on, and that the boat’s behavior is neither random nor capricious, you can handle the situation better.

-Stay very focussed.
+Stay very focused.
 A difficult docking such as this does not necessarily require lightning reflexes (although they help!), but it does demand intense mental concentration.

 When you turn (or when the wind turns you), turn very little, and straighten out early.